fareezMaple/C-Project/UIA-programming/1st year cpp/README.md

 ## WARNING

 Student that are assigned to make similar project like this.
-Don't simply copy and pasting the whole code.
+Don't simply copy and pasting the whole code and called it a day!

 ### Feature - Program menu order